Wolferado/InfernoBrowser/README.md

 2. Repository ___"datorium-chromium"___ is a repository with the project which we have been developing together with Elchin on the sessions __(created to refresh or remember some details while coding)__.
 Updated with comments.

-3. Clone ___"master"___ branch and use it for developing new features or coding.
-It would prevent from conflicts while merging your pull request with the branch.
+3. Fork ___"master"___ branch and use it for developing new features or coding.
+It would prevent from conflicts when merging your pull request with the branch.

+4. This project contains some NuGet packages for features to work and for stable processing:
+* cef.redist.x64
+* cef.redist.x86
+* CefSharp.Common
+* CefSharp.WinForms
+* Syroot.Windows.IO.KnownFolders
+* System.Security.Principal.Windows

 List could be updated while working.